Tasting Court Chinese Cuisine

 What to Expect

 Tasting Court is a dinner-only operation, open every night from 6 to 11 pm, which means your visit is anchored to the evening format.
-The setting on Wong Nai Chung Road is residential in character , a mid-floor flat in Bonny View House rather than a purpose-built restaurant space.
+The setting on Wong Nai Chung Road is residential in character, a mid-floor flat in Bonny View House rather than a purpose-built restaurant space.
 Walk in expecting a room that looks nothing like the polished dining halls at Lung King Heen or T'ang Court.
-What you see first is the intimacy of the room itself , compact, without the visual grandeur of hotel Cantonese dining, which concentrates attention squarely on what arrives at the table.
+What you see first is the intimacy of the room itself, compact, without the visual grandeur of hotel Cantonese dining, which concentrates attention squarely on what arrives at the table.

-The cuisine type is Cantonese, and the kitchen operates with a rotating team rather than a single named chef.
+The cuisine type is Cantonese, the kitchen operates with a rotating team rather than a single named chef.
 For a returning visitor, the more useful question is sequencing: if your first visit gave you a sense of the kitchen's range, a second visit is the moment to commit to the longer tasting progression rather than ordering around familiar dishes.
-OAD rankings reward depth and consistency, and Tasting Court's three consecutive placements in the Asia top 150 suggest the kitchen is delivering both.
+OAD rankings reward depth and consistency, Tasting Court's three consecutive placements in the Asia top 150 suggest the kitchen is delivering both.

-The leading time to visit is mid-week, Tuesday through Thursday, when Happy Valley is quieter and the room is less likely to be fully committed to larger parties.
+The ideal time to visit is mid-week, Tuesday through Thursday, when Happy Valley is quieter and the room is less likely to be fully committed to larger parties.
 Friday and Saturday evenings draw more bookings given the neighbourhood's proximity to the Happy Valley racecourse and the social calendar that surrounds race nights.
 If atmosphere matters to you, a race night visit adds energy to the area; if you want a quieter, more focused meal, aim for a Wednesday.

 Booking and Access